As families, we learn to hold on to lots of things.

 So, we will hold on and just keep going together.

-We want to embrace the mystery of what is ahead.
+We want to embrace the mystery of what is ahead and let this process mold us, make us.

-We want to hold on like never before to each other and to God, our faithful leader and provider.
+We want to hold on like never before to each other and to God, remembering that He is the invisible, never-changing foundation beneath our feet.

-Clinging to something so much bigger than us.
+Clinging to something, Someone so much bigger than us.